 I’d love to share these thoughts with you.
 Some you’ll agree with; some you’ll totally feel are ‘off the wall’.
 However, over this series of blogs we can formulate our thoughts and feelings about the things that make us us and how we move through life with those we know we are meant to be with…our soul mates.

-Some of the subjects this have led me to investigate are; connections to people now and the possibility to these people in past lives; why are we often drawn to feel an affinity to certain historical periods of time and could we have more than just a genealogical link to our ancestors?
+Some of the subjects this has led me to investigate are; connections to people now and the possibility to these people in past lives; why are we often drawn to feel an affinity to certain historical periods of time and could we have more than just a genealogical link to our ancestors?

 During my searches I have found some fantastic resources.
 One of the stories that I uncovered will be serialised in my next few blogs.
 It was from a website called: Sacred Texts and is a story written a long time ago, around 865 CE, on an island that is now called Ireland.
 It is a story of love and loss, deception and deceit.
 It is one that transcends time and that, even today, we can connect with through the drama and the schemes born of jealousy and betrayal.